 Experiment adding glue to different spots to create different sparkly patterns that will show up against your Christmas tree lights.

-And hey presto – home-made Christmas ornaments for the tree!
+And hey presto – home-made fingerprint snowman ornaments for the Christmas tree!
 Simple.